 Dedicated freight corridor to bring down charges by 50 pc

-Dedicated freight corridor is expected to bring down the freight charges by 50 percent when it will become operational in 2021, a top DFCCIL official has said.
-The dedicated freight corridor project is part of the Golden Quadrilateral connecting New Delhi, Mumbai, Chennai and Kolkata.
+Dedicated freight corridor is expected to bring down the freight charges by 50 per cent when it will become operational in 2021, a top DFCCIL official has said.
+Dedicated freight corridor project is part of the Golden Quadrilateral connecting New Delhi, Mumbai, Chennai and Kolkata.

-The haulage charges on Dedicated Freight Corridor Corporation of India Ltd network will be 50 percent lower compared to the freight tariff in the Indian Railways (IRs), DFCCIL MD Anurag Sachan told media during a two-day construction site visit of Eastern Dedicated Freight Corridor (EDFC) here.
-"We will be running all the trains at 100 kilometers per hour (kmph) on a fully automated signal system, so the haulage charges compared to the IRs will be very less.
-It will be 50 percent.
+The haulage charges on Dedicated Freight Corridor Corporation of India Ltd network will be 50 per cent lower compared to the freight tariff in the Indian Railways (IRs), DFCCIL MD Anurag Sachan told media during a two-day construction site visit of Eastern Dedicated Freight Corridor (EDFC).
+"We will be running all the trains at 100 kilometres per hour (kmph) on a fully automated signal system, so the haulage charges compared to the IRs will be very less.
+It will be 50 per cent.
 We will be running 120 trains each way a day with total carrying capacity of 13,000 tonne.
-So, we will not let this capacity to be underutilized," Sachan said.
+So, we will not let this capacity to be under utilised," Sachan said.

 The corporation is in talks with the Ministry of Railways that some part of lower freight charges should be passed on to the customers, he said.
 However, he clarified that it will be on the regulatory body for the sector to fix the charges.